The Gardenia flower meaning is linked to its history uses and how alchemists classify this flower.

 The Cancer zodiac’s ruler is the moon.
 Cancer’s are known for their sensitivity and also their exceptionally caring nature.
 They are also very intuitive.

 Furthermore, the Cancer zodiac is the natural ruler of the 4th house in astrology.
 The fourth house relates to the relationship with ones mother, domestic life and family roots.
+This flower will make a perfect gift as a cancer birth flower.

 History of the Gardenia flower